 Me Time Away Platform

 When you’re ready to step up your retreat marketing and reach a wider audience, you may want to consider using a wellness retreat platform.
-Me Time Away – which launches in 2021 – is a platform which collates the very best in luxury retreats to make the experience of selling and booking a retreat streamlined and simple.
+Me Time Away – which launches in 2023 – is a platform that collates the very best in luxury retreats to make the experience of selling and booking a retreat streamlined and simple.

 Rather than having to scour the web in search of a retreat that suits your style, you can explore our hand-picked collection, filtering by destination, style or budget.
 Me Time Away displays retreats in such a way that the customer will not only discover the important details about the programme but also feel inspired and engaged.